 However, subnetting often requires additional hardware such as routers, so it also comes with a cost.

-Just like every address is defined by a street name and a house number, an IP address consists of a network component and a host component (if you’re wondering what your IP is, this article will explain this in detail).
+Just like every address is defined by a street name and a house number, an IP address consists of a network component and a host component.
 Let’s take 192.168.123.132 as an example.
 The first three octets (192.168.123.) represent the network and the last octet identifies a machine on your network.

 IP addresses consist of 32 binary bits (4 x 8), but since they are long and complex, we use a dot decimal system.